CamilleDang/proj2/README.md

 # Project 2: Fun with Filters and Frequencies! :)

-*Follow along with the code here:
+*Follow along with the code here: https://github.com/CamilleDang/proj2

-# Overview
-This

 #  Finite Difference Operator